kplabs-pl/sml-docs/src/tutorials/ml_deployment/onboard_inference.rst

                   return out

-   5. The model can be fed with images loaded using OpenCV (mind that OpenCV defaults to BGR data layout, Vitis AI models expect RGB by default):
+   5. You can load images using OpenCV and feed them to the model runner (mind that OpenCV defaults to BGR data layout, Vitis AI models expect RGB by default):

       .. code-block:: python3